JiangpengHe/imbalanced_cil/README.md

 bash main.sh DGR 0 imagenet_1000 conv 100 10
 ```

+### Running with Pre-trained Models:
+The implementation of our method DGR by using Pre-Trained Models (PTM) is available in /Continual Learning with Pretrained Models/

 ### Reference:
 If you find this work useful, please cite us by:
 ```